Fear of crime

 |Updated: 22.6.2017 - Next update: 1.5.2018|

 People are mostly afraid of violence outside the home in the evenings.
-The 2015 National Crime Victim Survey shows that nearly one third of the respondents (31%) were afraid of becoming a victim of violence outside the home in the evening.
-One in seven (14% of respondents) feared being the target of violence in the workplace or when carrying out their duties and around five per cent feared domestic violence.
+The 2016 National Crime Victim Survey shows that nearly one-third of the respondents (32%) were afraid of becoming a victim of violence outside the home in the evening.
+One in seven (14% of respondents) feared being the target of violence in the workplace or when carrying out their duties and around five per cent feared domestic violence perpetrated by some family member.

-The percentage of people afraid of street violence and workplace violence dropped from 2013 to 2014, but the percentage of respondents afraid of street violence, in particular, rose from the preceding year.
-But, despite the rise, the percentage of people afraid of street violence was lower than in 2012, when the figure was at its highest.
+The percentage of people afraid of street violence and workplace violence rose in 2015, but in 2016 there was no difference in the share of those afraid of violence.
+Despite the rise in the previous year, the percentage of people afraid of street violence was lower than in 2012, when the figure was at its highest.
 The percentage of people who fear domestic violence has remained at the same level throughout the review period.

 Women tend to fear becoming a victim of violence more often than men.
-Altogether 38 per cent of women in the 2015 survey reported being afraid of becoming a victim of street violence at least once in the past year whereas around 23 per cent of men reported experiencing the same fear.
+Altogether 40 per cent of women in the 2016 survey reported having been afraid of becoming a victim of street violence at least once in the past year, whereas around 24 per cent of men reported experiencing the same fear.
 Women are also much more afraid of workplace violence than men.
-Altogether 19 per cent of women reported being afraid of workplace violence; the equivalent figure for men was nine per cent.
+In all, 20 per cent of women reported being afraid of workplace violence; the equivalent figure for men was nine per cent.
 Similarly, the percentage of women afraid of domestic violence was higher than that for men.

-When examined by different age groups, there was a pattern to the fear of violence that coincided with the risk of violence in the different age groups.
-Both the fear and the experience of becoming a victim of violence was the lowest among those aged over 55 years.
-16 per cent of those in this age group reported being afraid of street violence in the past year.
-Among those aged under 35, the percentage of those who feared street violence was twice as high as in the oldest age group.
-The figures for fear of workplace violence were highest among those aged between 25 and 54.
+When examined by different age group, there was a pattern to the fear of violence that coincided with the risk of violence in the different age groups.
+Both the fear and the experience of becoming a victim of violence was the lowest among those aged 55 or over.
+Sixteen per cent of those in this age group reported being afraid of street violence in the past year.
+Among those aged under 35, the percentage of those who feared street violence was more than double that in the oldest age group.
+Fear of workplace violence was mostly reported by respondents aged between 25 and 54.

 Institute of Criminology and Legal Policy